prachitiJadhav/National-Climatic-Data-Center-NCDC-Weather-Data-Analysis/README.md

 #### Goal
 Calculate the monthly average wind direction for each observation month from each year in the NCDC weather dataset.
 This involves processing records to identify and average wind direction values, excluding missing values (coded as '999') and considering only records with good quality ('[01459]').
+- **Method**: Develop Mapper and Reducer applications in Python and execute them using Hadoop Streaming.
 #### Development Steps
 1. **Create Mapper and Reducer Scripts**: Develop Python scripts to serve as the Mapper (`avg_temp_map.py`) and Reducer (`avg_temp_reduce.py`).
 These scripts will process the input data to calculate the average wind direction.